Skip to content

 WantedBy=multi-user.target

-If you want to run an RPC endpoint, to connect Polkadot.js Apps, or to run your own application, use the --unsafe-rpc-external flag to run the full node with external access to the RPC ports.
-More details are available by running moonbeam --help.
-This is not recommended for Collators.
-For an overview of the available flags, please refer to the Flags page of our documentation.
+If you want to run an RPC endpoint, connect to Polkadot.js Apps, or run your own application, you can use the --unsafe-rpc-external flag to run the full node with external access to the RPC ports.

 Collator